-4.3.11 In case where the attained EEDI is calculated at the preliminary verification by using SFC based on the manufacturer's test report due to the non-availability at that time of the approved NO_x Technical File, the EEDI should be recalculated by using SFC in the approved NO_x Technical File.
+4.3.12 In cases where the attained EEDI is calculated at the preliminary verification by using SFC based on the manufacturer's test report, owing to the non-availability at that time of the approved NOx Technical File, the EEDI should be recalculated by using SFC in the approved NOx Technical File.
+Also, for steam turbines, the EEDI should be recalculated by using SFC confirmed by the Administration or an organization recognized by the Administration at the sea trial.

-4.3.12 The EEDI Technical File should be revised, as necessary, by taking into account the results of sea trial.
-Such revision should include, as applicable, the adjusted power curve based on the results of sea trial (namely, modified ship speed under the condition as specified in paragraph 2.2 of the EEDI Calculation Guidelines), the finally determined deadweight/gross tonnage and SFC described in the approved NO_x Technical File, and the recalculated attained EEDI based on these modifications.
+4.3.13 The EEDI Technical File should be revised, as necessary, by taking into account the results of sea trials.
+Such revision should include, as applicable, the adjusted power curve based on the results of sea trials (namely, modified ship speed under the condition as specified in paragraph 2.2.2 of the EEDI Calculation Guidelines), the finally determined deadweight/gross tonnage, $\eta$ for LNG carriers having diesel electric propulsion system and SFC described in the approved NOx Technical File, and the recalculated attained EEDI based on these modifications.

-4.3.13 The EEDI Technical File, if revised, should be submitted to the verifier for the confirmation that the (revised) attained EEDI is calculated in accordance with regulation 20 of MARPOL Annex VI and the EEDI Calculation Guidelines.
+4.3.14 The EEDI Technical File, if revised, should be submitted to the verifier for confirmation that the (revised) attained EEDI is calculated in accordance with regulation 22 of MARPOL Annex VI and the EEDI Calculation Guidelines.